Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

 In this example, `syntax-rules` is able to work out that `tmp` is only used within the macro, so it should be renamed, but `x` and `y` should be substituted in.
+Unlike our CL macro, we're even safe from the user adding a macro or function called `set!`.

-I don't believe it's possible to write unhygienic macros in R5RS Scheme.
+R5RS provides no facilities to break hygiene.
 However, R6RS introduced `syntax-case`, which lets us write `each-it`.
 Unfortunately, R7RS does not include `syntax-case`, so we can't guarantee that all conforming implementations will support our macro.
 In practice, `syntax-case` is widely implemented.

 {% highlight scheme %}
 (define-syntax each-it